Sorry, you need to enable JavaScript to visit this website.

 For more information about upcoming events visit our events pages.

-• Providing students with the opportunity to acquire or develop skills and expertise relevant to their research interests.
+• give students the opportunity to acquire advanced subject expertise, and transferable skills, relevant to their research interests and career goals;

 Learning outcomes